 hotel room ... sometimes to the chagrin of my bride!
 If you want to know how to travel comfortably on the cheap,

-just ask me -- I'm getting it down to an art form!
+just ask me -- I got it down to an art form!

-Professionally, the benefit of international travel is that I notice things in other countries that I don't notice in my
+Professionally, the benefit of international travel was that I notice things in other countries that I didn't notice

 languages and in many different ways ... and it goes on quite nicely, thank you.

-I'm afraid that we Americans in general are far too insular in their views, scarcely acknowledging that anything of
+I'm afraid we Americans in general are far too insular in our views, scarcely acknowledging that anything of

 importance happens outside our borders.
-I find that travel is the key to gaining a more global perspective on what
+I found travel was the key to gaining a more global perspective on what

 is increasingly a global marketplace.